 Ron Hextall once lived fondly in Philadelphia Flyers lore as the goaltender that fought and hit people with his stick.
 That all changed when he was named the eighth general manager in Flyers history on May 7, 2014.
-What happened over the next four-and-a-half years was a stalled “process”, lots of drafting, and a mediocre Flyers roster that wasn’t good enough to compete, but too good to fail.
+What happened over the next four-and-a-half years was a stalled “process,” lots of drafting, and a mediocre Flyers roster that wasn’t good enough to compete but too good to fail.
 While there were some bright spots that remain from the Hextall years, there are also plenty of failures.

 Number 5- The James Van Riemsdyk Contract

 Ron Hextall did his best to stay out of the trade and free agent markets during his tenure as the Flyers GM, unless of course it was for draft picks or bottom-six forwards that should probably be in the AHL.
 That is, of course, until the summer of 2018 when Hexy threw a five-year, $35 million contract at 29-year-old free agent James Van Riemsdyk.
 At the time, JVR was coming off a 36-goal, 54-point campaign with the Toronto Maple Leafs and, as already stated, was the biggest move of Hextall’s time as general manager.
-What they ended up getting was a one-dimensional player who, when not partnered with elite-level players, is just an average player.
-Now, in the 2020 offseason, his goal totals have dropped for three straight seasons and his point totals have dropped for four.
+What they ended up getting was a one-dimensional player who, when not surrounds with elite-level players, is just an average dude.
+Now in the 2020 offseason, his goal totals have dropped for three straight seasons and his point totals have dropped for four.
 Not only that, they’re still stuck with his massive $7 million cap hit for another three seasons, which is going to effect the organization’s ability to re-sign their own players or add a critical piece to a Cup caliber team.
 Even though Hexy is gone, the JVR deal is one last middle finger that keeps lingering.

 Number 4- The 2016 Draft

-Ron Hextall’s MO was building through the draft, and for the most part, he was very successful in doing so, with one major exception.
+Ron Hextall’s MO was building through the draft, and for the most part, was very successful in doing so, with one major exception.
 The 2014 draft was the first that Hextall oversaw as GM and they walked away with Travis Sanheim in the first round and Nicholas Aube-Kubel, and Oskar Lindblom in the second and fifth rounds respectively.
 In 2015 the Flyers drafted Ivan Provorov as well as trading for and drafting Travis Konency, so big things were expected heading into the 2016 draft.
 The Flyers were slotted to pick 18th overall but Hexy moved back with the Winnipeg Jets to 22nd as well as picking up the 36th overall selection, and with his drafting prowess, it seemed like a power move.
-They ended up selecting German Rubtsov at 22nd, who had a spotty past with the Russian National Team’s doping scandal, and took Pascal Laberge at 36, passing on snipper Alex DeBrincat, who was selected three picks later.
+They ended up selecting German Rubtsov at 22, who had a spotty past with the Russian National Team’s doping scandal, and took Pascal Laberge at 36, passing on snipper Alex DeBrincat, who was selected three picks later.
 Today, Rubstov is stuck in the AHL with seemingly little hope of ever making a full-time jump to the big leagues, while Laberge has dealt with his share of injuries and sees most of his ice time in the ECHL.
-To Hexy’s credit, he did select Carter Hart in the second round as well, but striking out on your two top picks, and the players selected later don’t seem to be blockbusters either, it’s a very poor showing from an otherwise near-spotless record.
+To Hexy’s credit, he did select Carter Hart in the second round, but striking out on his two top picks and the players selected later don’t seem to be blockbusters either, it’s a very poor showing from an otherwise near-spotless record.

 Number 3- Letting Steve Mason Walk